 I recall quite clearly hearing about the news of Ray’s death.
 By sheer coincidence I was on a training course in Manchester and staying at a hotel on Piccadilly Gardens, literally just round the corner from where Ray started with the BBC.

-You can download my audio tribute to Ray Moore starting with this montage of programmes from the late 70s and early 80s and a BBC tv trail from 1982.
+Here's a short audio tribute to Ray with clips from his shows in the late 70s and early 80s and a BBC tv trail from 1982.

-Here are three extracts from The Early Show:
+Here are three extracts from The Early Show, firstly 29 May 1981:

 Pop Score had been running on Radio 2 since 1972 and was chaired by Pete Murray.
 By the time series 11 started Ray was hosting, here’s the edition broadcast on Tuesday 7 May 1985.
 Following Ray’s death Ken Bruce took over as chair.